 Best places to go shopping on Maui

-What a fantastic gift to bring your loved ones a piece of such an incredibly beautiful place on Earth!
-We have compiled the most recent in-the-know locations for buying Maui souvenirs.
-Whether you are looking for common Hawaiian-style tourist gifts or something with a little bit more soul, we’ve got you!
-Below, you’ll find a list of the 10 Best Places To Buy Souvenirs On Maui.
+Is there a more perfect gift to bring your loved ones than a piece of one of the most beautiful places on Earth?
+We have compiled the most up-to-date list of the best in-the-know spots for buying Maui souvenirs.
+Whether you are looking for more common Hawaiian-style tourist gifts or something with a bit more soul, we’ve got you!
+Read on to find our list of the 10 Best Places to Buy Souvenirs on Maui.

-Kalama Village Shopping Center is located on South Kihei Road in front of Kamaole Beach.
+Kalama Village Shopping Center is on South Kihei Road in front of Kamaole Beach.
 The actual address is 1941 South Kihei Road, but you’d have better luck if you just look for Kihei Caffe or Local Boy Shave Ice from the road.
-There is plenty of parking behind Kalama Village, or you can find run-off parking across the street in the strip mall where Foodland is located.
+There is plenty of parking behind Kalama Village, or you can find run-off parking across the street in the strip mall where Foodland is.

 If you happen to find yourself looking for a place to eat after adventuring through Iao Valley, or if you’re just cruising around Central Maui, definitely make time to stop and shop in Wailuku Town.

 Here, you can see old colonial architecture, Maui County’s downtown buildings, and historic churches.
 While you’re at it, make sure to check out Main Street.
 Main Street is a super cool place for souvenir shopping on Maui because it’s like a melting pot of small businesses.
 In just a few short blocks, visitors can find vintage clothing, tattoo shops, a variety of pawn shops, rare boutiques, music stores, yoga studios, farmers’ markets, art galleries, and more.

 Where are your

 Mahalo Nui Loa (thank you so much) for reading Pride of Maui’s 10 Best Places to Buy Souvenirs on Maui!

 Are there any specific stores you love that we missed?
 Please share this article with your family and friends!